 Many of our courses involve some level of risk.
-The School does not require insurance, however, students assume full responsibility for their safety and must provide their own health and accident insurance.
+The School does not require insurance, however, students assume full responsibility for their safety and must provide their own health and accident insurance in case of incident.
 Before a course begins you will be required to sign health/risk and hold harmless waivers as part of the registration process.

-Each year the NWSWB publishes an Annual Security Report which contains policy statements and crime statistics.
-You can read this on the website or request a paper copy from a school administrator.
+Each year the NWSWB publishes an Annual Security Report which contains policy statements and crime statistics and can be viewed HERE.

 Standards of conduct

-You can view the School’s guide to standards of conduct in the School Catalog includes information on policies regarding smoking, alcohol and drugs, safety rules, pets and personal projects in our School Catalog HERE.
+You can view the School’s guide to standards of conduct which includes information on policies regarding smoking, alcohol and drugs, safety rules, pets and personal projects in our School Catalog HERE.